inspectordanno/inspectordanno.github.io/_projects/quiz.md

   #   url:     https://github.com/inspectordanno/trivia_game_p5
 featured:    false
 ---
 This is a quiz about U.S. state capitals.
 It is coded in P5.js, and loads an external JSON file.
 For the assignment, the professor required us to use object-oriented programming.
-I was the only one in the class using JavaScript (most were using Processing, a Java paradigm), so this was a little harder for my implementation.
+I was the only one in the class using JavaScript (most were using Processing, a Java paradigm), so this was a little more challenging for my implementation.
+JavaScript, unlike Java, is not a class-based programming language.
+That said, the ES6 class syntactic sugar mapped fairly well and I was still able to emulate the class-based thinking of a language like Java.

 ## Functionality